title

 The Movie Industry

-While Truman was fighting for funds to combat poverty and Communism in Europe, some Congressmen spoke of their fear of Communist propaganda in Hollywood filmmaking.
+While Truman was fighting for funds to combat poverty and communism in Europe, some Congressmen spoke of their fear of Communist propaganda in Hollywood filmmaking.
 These were members of the House on un-American Activities Committee – HUAC.
 In 1945, Congress had created HUAC to investigate "un-American propaganda" of domestic or foreign origin.
+In the autumn of 1947, HUAC had begun public hearings on communist influence in the film industry.
+According to a former Communist Party leader in Southern California, about 300 actors, writers, directors and designers in the film industry were members of the Communist Party in the postwar forties.
+And no doubt there were more who were Marxist in outlook but who did not belong to the Party.

 Most hostile witnesses refused to answer whether they were or had ever been members of the Communist Party, which was public exposure enough to end their careers.
 They were protected by the Fifth Amendment to the Constitution from having to incriminate themselves.
 The hostile witnesses refused to answer questions put to them, citing the Fifth and the First Amendments, and the public began speaking with derision toward "taking the Fifth."
 Those who refused to answer questions were charged with contempt of Congress.
-They were found guilty in April, 1948 and sent to jail for around a year.
-There they were joined by HUAC chairman, J, Parnell Thomas, convicted of having padded the payroll of his congressional staff.
+In April 1948 they were found guilty and sent to jail for around a year.

-The Supreme Court declined to take up the question whether their use of the Fifth Amendment disqualified them from prosecution, Supreme Court justices thereby saving themselves from having to make a ruling that would have been extremely unpopular.
+The Supreme Court declined to take up the question whether the use of the Fifth Amendment disqualified them from prosecution, Supreme Court justices thereby saving themselves from having to make a ruling that would have been extremely unpopular.

-"Progressives" and the U.S. Elections of 1948
+"Progressives" and the Elections of 1948

 In October, 1947, Wallace toured the Holy Land, and his devotion to peace intensified.
 From the Holy Land he went to the Vatican and met with Pope Pius XII, and when he departed he was further inclined to do something for peace and universal brotherhood.
-So moved, on December 2, 1947, he decided to run for the presidency as a third party candidate.
+So moved, on 2 December 1947 he decided to run for the presidency as a third party candidate.
 His third party was called the Progressive Party.
 By December it was too late to get the party on the ballots in all states, but organization of the new party began, with Wallace leaving the details of party organization to others.

 Rushing to join the Progressive Party were those on the Left experienced at organizing – Communist Party members.
 They too were blaming Truman for the Cold War, and they were upset and vocal about what they called warmongering.